tooshel/poppoll/README.md

 # Hosting

-For now it's just a simple github page.
+For now it's just hosted on github as a static page.
 I might get it a domain someday but I already have 50 unused domain names.

 [Try it here](https://tooshel.github.io/poppoll/)